|Energy (Kcal) 563||28%|

 |Total Sugars 11g||12%|

-Put 2 tbsp coconut oil into the tray and put the tray back into the oven for a few minutes to melt.
-Add the potatoes, and season with salt, ½ tsp Chinese five spice and a little ground white pepper.
-Toss well then roast for 15 minutes then toss again.
+Put 2 tablespoons coconut oil into the tray and put the tray back into the oven for a few minutes to melt.
+Add the potatoes, and season with salt, ½ teaspoon five spice powder and a little ground white pepper.
+Toss well, roast for 15 minutes then toss again.

 Put all the ingredients for the slaw into a large bowl.
-Stir in the sesame oil, soy sauce and vinegar, then season with the lime juice and some salt and pepper.
+Stir in the sesame oil, soy sauce and vinegar, add with lime juice and season.

 Carve the pork into slices.
-Divide the potatoes between the plates and spoon on the slaw, then arrange the pork on top with the lime.
+Divide the potatoes between the plates, spoon on the slaw, then arrange the pork on top with the lime.

 350g baby, salad or new potatoes, such as Maris Peer

 2 tablespoons coconut oil